sidado/sidado/README.md

-- currently learning python
+- hobbyist gamedev, learning python
-- hobbyist gamedev,  trying to make a coffeebreak-sized strategy game
+- making a coffeebreak-sized strategy game
 - looking to collaborate with artists
-- reach me on reddit (sidado_22)
+- find me on reddit (sidado_22)